 For the SC01 Bandwidth Challenge, we modified the back end of Visapult to work with our own custom UDP transport protocol.
-Each packet contains encoded information about where to place its data payload in the destination array (see figure 5).
+The thesis of our work was that use of a connectionless protocol would produce dramatically more efficient bandwidth utilization as well as more consistent and rapid responsiveness.
+The Visapult reader used in the SC00 Bandwidth Challenge, using a TCP protocol, requested data from the network in a specific order, and TCP guarantees in-order delivery of data.
+In contrast, UDP makes no such guarantees, so each UDP packet must contain information indicating the location in the domain-decomposed array where the data payload must be placed by the Visapult back end (see figure 5).
 This ensures that each packet can be treated independently so that packet ordering and packet loss have minimal effect on destination processing.
 The Visapult back end was modified to render continuously rather than waiting for all packets in a given frame to arrive.
-The visual effect of this choice is a progressive refinement of the image over time.
+The visual effect of this choice is an immediate response with progressive refinement of the image over time.
 Data from the previous frame was used to "prime" the receive buffer and fill in gaps where packets were lost.

 We contemplated a multi-buffering scheme to allow all possible packets to arrive before rendering.
 In practice, such a technique would provide improvements in visual quality when the data in successive frames is changes rapidly.
-However, due to the slow rate of evolution of the data for our remote monitoring application, the single-buffered approach proved sufficient.
+However, due to the slow rate of evolution of the data for our remote monitoring application, the single-buffered approach proved effective as a visualization tool.
 This sort of multi-buffering continues to be an area of investigation.